chinapedia/wikipedia.abstract.en/Page/Joey_Ramone.md

 Death and influence

-Joey_Ramone_Headstone.jpgJoey Ramone died following a seven-year battle with lymphoma at New York-Presbyterian Hospital on April 15, 2001, a month before he would have turned 50.[15]
+Joey Ramone died following a seven-year battle with lymphoma at New York-Presbyterian Hospital on April 15, 2001, a month before he would have turned 50.[15]
 He was reportedly listening to the song "In a Little While" by U2 when he died.[16]
 In an interview in 2014 for Radio 538, U2 lead singer Bono confirmed that Joey Ramone's family told him that Ramone listened to the song before he died, which Andy Shernoff (The Dictators) also confirmed.[17][18]

 His solo album _Don't Worry About Me_ was released posthumously in 2002, and features the single "What a Wonderful World", a cover of the Louis Armstrong standard.
 MTV News claimed: "With his trademark rose-colored shades, black leather jacket, shoulder-length hair, ripped jeans and alternately snarling and crooning vocals, Joey was the iconic godfather of punk."[19]